ChrstphrHll/npc_gen/students/Andrey Rauthomyr.md

 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- wavy red hair that's braided with blue ribbon (med), Hazel eyes, and Dark Tan skin
+- short curly blonde hair that's wild, Hazel eyes, and Dark Tan skin
 - Is Trusting and Unrealistic, and has Compassion as their ideal

 ### Organizations